National Geographic Little Kids First Big Book of Reptiles and Amphibians

 Get ready to meet a variety of awesome animals, from frilled lizards to giant tortoises to goliath frogs.
 This reference book for the younger set answers questions that range from "What is the biggest reptile in the world?" to "How can a boa constrictor fit a deer into its mouth?"
 Readers explore what makes an animal a reptile or an amphibian and learn about more than 45 different creatures.
 Packed with more than 250 stunning color photos, the book also provides information on animal habitats, characteristics, and behavior.
 Filled with fun facts and designed for interactive learning, it is sure to become a favorite with budding herpetologists and their parents.

-Catherine D. Hughes is the author of several books in the National Geographic Little Kids First Big Book series, including Little Kids First Big Book of Dinosaurs, Little Kids First Big Book of Space, and Little Kids First Big Book of the Ocean.
-She also has a degree in early childhood development.
+CATHERINE D. HUGHES is the author of National Geographic Little Kids First Big Book of Animals, National Geographic Little Kids First Big Book of Dinosaurs, and is the science editor for the award-winning National Geographic Kids and National Geographic Little Kids magazines.
+She has a master's degree in early childhood education.

 About